youzan/vant/src/address-edit/README.md

 ### Install

-Register component globally via `app.use`, refer to [Component Registration](#/en-US/advanced-usage#zu-jian-zhu-ce) for more registration ways。
+Register component globally via `app.use`, refer to [Component Registration](#/en-US/advanced-usage#zu-jian-zhu-ce) for more registration ways.

 ```js
 import { createApp } from 'vue';